-We argue that the snowball failure mode only indicates how an autoregressive model can fail to \textit{execute} a plan during inference-time.
+\end{failure} We argue that the snowball failure mode only indicates how an autoregressive model can fail to \textit{execute} a plan during inference-time.
 It does not preclude the possibility that the model may have \textit{learned} a good plan that it simply fails to execute during inference.
 Concretely, it may still be possible that, at each step, the model has high accuracy of predicting a next token that is consistent with a good plan (as assumed in Eq~\ref{eq:snowball-condition}).
 Depending on the setting, one can potentially exploit this accuracy to elicit a good plan during inference.
-For instance, one may be able to use a post-hoc wrapper that first verifies whether an error has taken place, then backtracks and re-executes a different action.
-One may even simulate backtracking using more elaborate techniques such as chain/tree/graph of thought \citep{wei22cot,yao23tree,besta23graph,yao23react}, or using the model to give itself feedback \citep{madan23selfrefine,huang22internal,shinn2023reflexion} to elicit the plan that the model has learned.
+For instance, one may be able to use a post-hoc wrapper that verifies whether an error has taken place, then backtracks and executes a different action.
+One may even simulate backtracking using more elaborate techniques such as tree-of-thought \citep{wei22cot,yao23tree,besta23graph,yao23react}, or using the model to give itself feedback \citep{madan23selfrefine,huang22internal,shinn2023reflexion} to elicit the plan that the model has learned.

 Thus, the snowball failure mode captures what is primarily a shortcoming of an autoregressive architecture.
 Likewise, the chain-rule-of-probability defense captures only the expressive power of an autoregressive architecture.
 Neither of these arguments address the possibility that learning with next-token prediction may itself have shortcomings in learning how to plan.
 In this sense, we argue that existing arguments capture only a part of the intuitive concern that next-token predictors fare poorly at planning.